lnsp/hive/README.md

 # ![hive](https://raw.githubusercontent.com/lnsp/hive/master/docs/logo.png)

+> This project is not actively maintained anymore.

 hive is a simple and fast microservice toolkit built on top of HTTP and JSON.
 It was created in mind for modern software architectures and infrastructure, simple cross-language interaction and orchestrators like Kubernetes and Docker Swarm.

 ## Getting started